mxenabled/ice_cube_model/README.md

 ## notes
 - This gem is a work-in-progress.
-- `occurrences_between` is the only method currently supported.
 - Does not yet support all recurrence options.
 More coming.
 - Supports inheritance but will not pick up dynamic changes in parent class parameter mappings.